kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 ## Final touches - UsersController and user views

-Let's finish this article by actually something.
+Let's finish this article by actually doing something with the passwordless auth.

 Update your UsersController which allows us to update the user name.